A Cognitive Regularizer for Language Modeling: Results

-more, UID regularization (under the best performing $\beta$) never leads to worse perplexity.
+\cref{tab:multiple_languages} shows the results of UID-regularized language models trained on various languages from EuroParl and Wiki-40B, and includes statistical significance of changes in perplexity, as compared with baselines, computed using permutation tests\footnote{\url{http://www2.stat.duke.edu/~ar182/rr/examples-gallery/PermutationTest.html}} \cite{efron1994introduction}.
+For all languages, UID regularization significantly improves perplexity for at least one of the two regularizers.
+Further- more, UID regularization (under the best performing $\beta$) never leads to worse perplexity.
 These results suggest that incorporating UID operationalizations into a model's training objective leads to a better model of language, substantiating uniform information density as a valid inductive bias.
 Moreover, the improvement for many languages corroborates the expectation that UID should, due to its information theoretic nature, hold across languages \cite{jaeger_utility}.